 These figures are drawn directly from real company career pages, giving us a grounded view of what companies are actually budgeting for this critical role.
 The range accounts for varying levels of seniority, from senior individual contributors to staff-level Machine Learning Engineers.

+In our data from 300+ technical placements at 150+ unique organizations, along with our 900k+ candidate database, we see a clear premium for roles based in major tech hubs, particularly San Francisco.
 The median Machine Learning Engineer salary in San Francisco is $240K.
 This reflects the higher cost of living and intense competition for talent in the Bay Area.
 For comparison, the median salary for remote Machine Learning Engineers is $225K.
 This means a San Francisco-based role commands a 7% premium over an equivalent remote position.
-While remote work continues to be popular, companies in senior cities often pay more to attract and retain talent willing to work locally.
-This difference isn't just about cost of living, it's also about the concentration of high-growth companies and venture capital in these specific markets.
+While remote work continues to be popular, companies in these key cities often pay more to attract and retain talent willing to work locally.
+This difference is about the concentration of high-growth companies and venture capital in these specific markets.

 Several factors directly impact a Machine Learning Engineer's compensation, moving it higher or lower within the percentile range.

 First, company stage is a major differentiator.
 A Machine Learning Engineer at a seed-stage startup often trades a lower cash compensation for a larger equity package, betting on significant upside potential.
 In contrast, roles at established public companies like Palantir or Grindr typically offer higher base salaries, more predictable bonuses, and less volatile equity, often RSUs.
 Our data shows that while a seed-stage role might start at $190K base with 0.5% equity, a similar role at a Series C company could offer $230K base with 0.1% equity.
+We've placed engineers at everything from 10-person seed startups to Palantir.

 Second, the trade-off between equity and cash is constant.
 Candidates evaluating offers need to understand the valuation and potential liquidity of equity.
 Some companies structure comp with lower base salaries and higher equity grants, while others offer a more cash-heavy package.
 The perceived value of that equity greatly influences the overall compensation package.